-Former Math Faculty Shares Turing Award
+Former Math Faculty Gains Turing Award

 Leslie Lamport, a math professor at Marlboro in the 1960s, received the prestigious Association for Computing Machinery A.M.
 Turing Award for 2013 this summer.
-The ACM Turing Award, widely considered the “Nobel Prize in Computing,” carries a $250,000 prize, with financial support provided by Intel Corporation and Google Inc. Lamport chose to share a generous $25,000 of his prize with Marlboro College, of which he has been a longtime supporter.
+The ACM Turing Award, widely considered the “Nobel Prize in Computing,” carries a $250,000 prize, with financial support provided by Intel Corporation and Google Inc.

 “My idea is that the best language that mankind has developed for stating things clearly and precisely is mathematics,” said Lamport, a principal researcher at Microsoft Research.
 “And so the best way to write a specification is using mathematics.
 Amazingly enough, this is a controversial idea.”